4 Tips to Help You Apply for a Student Loan

 Maybe you weren’t approved for a student loan but are sure you have a good credit history.
 In that case, we encourage you to review your credit report.
 You’re entitled to one free credit report per year, and can access yours at annualcreditreport.com.
 Once you have a report, take a look to see if there are any errors.
 If you do see a mistake on the report which is adversely affecting your credit, reach out to the credit bureau to have the mistake corrected.
-When the error is fixed, you can then reapply with a stronger credit history—not to mention numerous other impacts the strength of your credit score can have.
+When the error is fixed, you can then reapply with a stronger credit history—which will in turn strengthen your student loan application!

 Include All Sources of Your Individual Income